The Salzburger Sportwelt - Intensive

 Duration: 05:30 h

-As soon as you leave the Kleinarl Hütte you walk further into the valley and end up in the village of Kleinarl.
-From here you follow a beautiful forest path through larch woods to the Steinkaralm.
-From here you follow a narrow path until you reach the ridge at 1832 meters.
-From here the alpine meadow path with beautiful views leads to the Weissenhofalm.
-The finish for today.
+Once you leave Kleinarl Hütte you walk further into the valley and enter the village of Kleinarl.
+From here you follow a beautiful forest path through the larch forests to the Steinkaralm.
+From here you take a narrow path until you reach the ridge at 1832 meters.
+From here the alpine meadow path leads with beautiful views to the Weissenhofalm.
+At the Weissenhofalm (1,770 m) you can expect tasty specialties and drinks from the region with a fantastic view from its own sun terrace.

 Weissenhofalm